| | |

 The Trap: “Recover in 30 Minutes.”
 No, you can’t.
 Because legal won’t let you.

 The Physics Reality: You cannot restore into production until Forensics completes analysis and Cyber Insurance approves restoration.
 This creates Forensic Drag.
 The only path forward is a Clean Room (Zero-Trust Recovery Zone).
+This is the same 48-hour legal hold pattern documented in The 72-Hour Restore and the clean room architecture in Engineering Recovery Silos for Ransomware Survival.

 The Metric: